 As an architect, if you have a 401(k) plan at work and need some cash, you might be tempted to borrow or withdraw money from it.
 But keep in mind that the purpose of a 401(k) is to save for retirement.
 Take money out of your 401(k) now, and you’ll risk running out of money during retirement.
-Importantly, you may also face stiff tax consequences and penalties for withdrawing money before age 59½.
-Still, if you or your staff are facing a financial emergency-and your 401(k) is your only source of available funds — borrowing or withdrawing money from your 401(k) may be your only option.
+But the good news is that if you do need to make a withdrawal of up to $100,000 you may not face tax penalties for withdrawing money before age 59½ due to provisions in the Coronavirus relief package.
+Still, if you or your staff are facing a financial emergency – and your 401(k) is your only source of available funds – borrowing or withdrawing money from your 401(k) may be your only option.

 Your plan may allow for loans from participant accounts.
 This may be a better option than withdrawing money.